nens/threedi-docs/source/d_1d_objects.rst

     * Make sure the embedded channel profile always partially lays below the surface level in you DEM (you can't have floating embedded channels).

-    * Make sure no more than one channel vertice falls inside a single raster-file pixel.
+    * Make sure no more than one channel vertex falls inside a single raster-file pixel.

     * Embedded channels only function when they connect several 2D grid cells, so make sure no embedded channel falls completely inside one 2D grid cell